Winter walks, jaunts and pubs!

 There’s something about a walk and pub combo in winter that makes you feel both virtuous (without the need for Lycra) and cossetted (that’s the pub bit, obvs).
 And in Glos and Wilts, we’re utterly spoilt for choice.
 This list but scratches the surface of great rambling and public house pairings; I’ve tried to cover a few geographical bases here and no doubt you’ve got your own favorites, which the muddy hound (here he is on the scent of a good pub) and I would be more than happy to check out, so do get in touch.

 The Cotswold Discovery Trail

-We’ve just discovered the amazing Cotswold Discovery Trail, a really cool new way to explore the Cotswolds.
+We’ve just discovered the amazing Cotswold Discovery Trail, a really cool way to explore the Cotswolds.
 A stunning map will take you on two day-long trails (one in the north Cotswolds and one in the south) for you to follow by car and explore on foot at the many Cotswold highlights set out on the routes.
 The maps are designed as treasure trails, with loads of information to uncover and questions and clues to answer on the way that illuminate and enlighten further on your surroundings.
-Got Mudlets?
+Got kids?
 The Pack, which will be sent to you in the post, also includes activities for them including the Local Logo Challenge, a compass and car stickers.